Connect

 Alberta remains a leader in provincial growth, although Ontario is not far behind.
 In Alberta, professional, scientific, and technical services show the most growth.
 Oil and natural gas production and agricultural exports have also increased, helping add more jobs to the region than ever before.

-Ontario's major drivers of economic growth are crude oil, natural gas, and wheat exports.
+Ontario's major drivers of economic growth are crude oil, natural gas, and commercial banking.
 Motor vehicle and parts shipments help bolster the economy as well, but that market has started to decline in recent months.

 Cost of Living

-In Ontario, home prices are generally close to $1 million, but more affordable options are available.
+In Ontario's largest cities, home prices are generally close to $1 million, but more affordable options are available.
 Food adds about $250 per person to the monthly bills.
 As for transportation, getting a bus pass is around $150 per month, while taxis charge up to $2 per kilometre.

 Meanwhile, homes in Alberta are often $500,000 or less.
-Homebuyers can expect to find 1,000-square-foot condos for sale in Calgary listed from around $300,000.
+Homebuyers can expect to find 1,000-square-foot condos in Calgary listed from around $300,000.
 Groceries are around $275 per person each month.
-Public transportation is a little over $100 per month when buying the pass.
+Public transportation is a little over $100 per month for an unlimited pass.
 Travelling by taxi typically costs $1.65 for each kilometre.

 Job Market